 18 Million People Could Lose Insurance In First Year After Partial Obamacare Repeal

-A partial repeal of Obamacare could leave 18 million people who have insurance today with no coverage one year later, according to an analysis by the non-partisan Congressional Budget Office.
+A partial repeal of Obamacare could leave 18 million people who have insurance today with no coverage one year later, according to an analysis by the nonpartisan Congressional Budget Office.

 The report estimates that 32 million people would lose their insurance over 10 years.